-Participants share in a set percentage of growth above a fixed hurdle of a 10% pa increase in value of the shares from 1 October 2019 (or 1 October 2022 if approved by shareholders at the 2023 AGM).
-Each participant has been allocated their own share of the upside above the hurdle out of the total pool of 6.90% (reduced to 6.5% if shareholders approve the changes at the 2023 AGM).
-The previous CEO is in receipt of 2.5% and the previous CFO of 0.6%.
-The current CEO has been awarded an allocation of 0.85% which will increase to 2.0% during the financial year ending 30 September 2023.
-The new Group CFO will receive an allocation of 0.6% and, if approved by shareholders, the new Chair of the Board will receive an allocation of 1.0%.
-His existing nil cost options that were granted whilst he was in the role of CEO will then lapse.
+Participants share in a set percentage of market capitalization growth above a fixed hurdle of a 10% per annum increase in the value of the market capitalization from 1 October 2022.
+Each participant has been allocated their own share of the upside above the hurdle out of the total pool of 6.5%.
+Andy Bond, the sole remaining participant, (in his capacity as the Chair of the Board) has received an allocation of 1.0%.
 When the VCP value is calculated participants receive their share in the value of the whole Company.

-The value created above the hurdle is measured annually and "banked" as nil-cost option grants for the initial five-year period (extended by two years if approved at the 2023 AGM).
+The value created above the hurdle is measured annually and "banked" as nil-cost option grants for the seven-year period.
 However, payouts can occur over a period of up to nine years where there has been exceptional performance.